Parassinikkadavu Snake Park

 The Parassinkkadavu Snake Park is located in Parassinkkadavu, Anthoor Municipality, Kannur district, north Kerala in south India.
-It is about 16 km from Kannur city and about 2 km from National Highway (NH) 17, enroute to Taliparamba from Kannur.
+It is about 16 km from Kannur city and about 2 km from National Highway (NH) 17, en route to Taliparamba from Kannur.

-Snakes on Exhibition
+Snakes on exhibition

 The park houses a variety of snakes and other small animals, including the Spectacled cobra, King Cobra, Russell's viper, Krait and various pit vipers.
 There is also a large collection of non-venomous snakes including pythons.
 The park is dedicated to the preservation and conservation of snakes, many species of which are gradually becoming extinct.
 In a live show, trained personnel play and 'interact' with a variety of snakes, including cobras and vipers, and try to quell mythical fears and superstitions about snakes.